yashrajstha/yashrajstha.github.io/_pages/cv.md

   * [Savindu Herath] (https://smi.ethz.ch/group-people/phds/savindu.html) (2021 - ongoing  @ETH Zurich with Georg von Krogh)

 * Master Students
-  *  2015 Matthias Auf der Mauer
+  *  2015 Matthias Auf der Mauer \\
-          Business Model Analysis of Intuitive Surgical Inc.and Strategic Implications for Companies in the Robotic Assisted Ablation Catheter Industry
+          Topic: Business Model Analysis of Intuitive Surgical Inc.and Strategic Implications for Companies in the Robotic Assisted Ablation Catheter Industry
   * 2015 Pascal Mages
-          IT Outsourcing for Small and Medium Enterprises
+          Topic:IT Outsourcing for Small and Medium Enterprises
   * 2015 Remo Hug Sharing economy in the market for kid’s goods in Switzerland
   * 2015 Fotini Traka OSS Licenses and project sustainability
   * 2016 Matteo Frondoni Competing with giants: Artificial Intelligence as a threat or an opportunity for the swiss TIME industry?